How do I register for tax and national insurance?

 Each year, shortly after 5 April, you will automatically be sent a notice to complete a tax return or, if you have previously lodged your tax return online, a reminder to lodge your tax return online.

 If you registered online, HMRC should automatically set up an online account for you, allowing you to submit your tax return online.
+You will also be invited to set up your personal tax account which you can use to manage your non-business taxes like your pension, national insurance contributions, benefits or tax credits.
 You can find out more about HMRC's online services on their website.
 If you registered on paper, but you now want to submit tax returns online, you can set up an online account with HMRC.
+You can find out more about your personal tax account in our digital services guide.

 You can obtain details in the section 'What NIC do I pay if I am self-employed?'.